 Posted May 27th, 2021.

-“Mr. Burgess showed enormous courage in bringing this fraud to the attention of the Government,” Vincent McKnight said.
+“Mr. Burgess showed enormous courage in bringing this fraud to the attention of the government,” his counsel Vincent McKnight, co-chair of Sanford Heisler Sharp LLP’s whistleblower practice, said in a statement Thursday.
 “This settlement reinforces the vital role that whistleblowers play in uncovering fraud.”

 Sanford Heisler Sharp partner John McKnight, co-counsel for Burgess, said in addition to the “significant” $50 million monetary settlement, Navistar also agreed to provide nonprivileged documents to the government related to allegations in the case, describing that provision as a “novel and exciting settlement term.”

 The government is represented by Gary Newkirk, Brandie Weddle, Jamie A. Yavelberg and Robert J. McAuliffe of the U.S. Department of Justice’s Civil Division and Darrell C. Valdez and Benton Peterson of the U.S. Attorney’s Office for the District of Columbia.

 Burgess is represented by H. Vincent McKnight Jr., Kevin Sharp, John McKnight, Andrew Miller and Robert Van Someren Greve of Sanford Heisler Sharp LLP.

 The Navistar companies are represented by Anne W. Robinson, David R. Hazelton and Sean M. Berkowitz of Latham & Watkins LLP.